 Jain and Buddhist scriptures also mentions this historical place.
 Lord Mahavira of Jainism spent 14 years at this place and nearby Nalanda.
 1200 years old Munisuvrat bhagwan temple along with Jain temples are situated here.

 How Do I Go to Rajgir?

 There is a railway station at this town with daily direct trains to New Delhi.
 Patna is the nearest major city at 100 kilometers distance.
-Mokameh is at 100 kilometers distance.
+Mokameh is at 100 kilometers distance from Rajgir.
 Bakhtiarpur is a city in between Patana and Mokameh.
 NH82 connects the city with other parts of the country.
-NH 30A and NH31 are other Highways passing through the nearby cities mentioned above.
+NH 30A and NH31 are other National Highways of India passing through the nearby cities of Rajgir, mentioned above.